isc-projects/kea/doc/sphinx/arm/hooks-flex-option.rst

 for options using complex record formats or fully qualified domain names.

-For instance, if the expression evaluation returns "example.com" and the option is defined with the ``fqdn`` type, the domain name will be encoded into DNS binary format.
+For instance, if the expression evaluation returns "example.com" and the option is defined with the ``fqdn`` type, the domain name is encoded into DNS binary format.

-Since Kea 2.1.4, the ``client-class`` parameter specifies a class guard.
+Since Kea 2.1.4, the ``client-class`` parameter specifies a class guard, and takes a client-class name.
+If not empty, the client's packet needs to belong to tne specified class for this entry to be used.

-It takes a client class name.
-If not empty, the client's packet needs to belong to specified class for this entry to be used.
+It is also possible to have multiple entries for the same option, but each entry must have exactly one action.
+If the option is not defined in ``dhcp4`` for DHCPv4 or ``dhcp6`` for DHCPv6, the location of the option definition can be specified using its name, with the new ``space`` parameter.

-Since Kea 2.1.4, it is allowed to have multiple entries for the same option, but each entry must have exactly one action.
-If the option is not defined in the ``dhcp4`` for DHCPv4 or ``dhcp6`` for DHCPv6 you can specify the space where to find the option definition using its name with the new ``space`` parameter.
+Since Kea 2.1.4, sub-options are supported with a new entry, ``sub-options``, which replaces the action in the configuration of the container option, i.e. the option where sub-options are located.

-Since Kea 2.1.4, sub-options are supported with a new entry ``sub-options`` which replaces the action in the configuration of the container option, i.e. the option where sub-options are located.
+The ``sub-options`` parameter takes a list of sub-option entries, each

-The ``sub-options`` entry takes a list of sub-option configuration similar to the option one with:
+containing:

-- ``code`` - specifies the sub-option code, either the ``code`` or ``name`` must be specified.
-When both are given they must match or the configuration is rejected at load time.
+- ``code`` - specifies the sub-option code; either the ``code`` or ``name`` must be specified.
+If both are given, they must match or the configuration is rejected at load time.

-- ``name`` - specifies the sub-option name, either the ``code`` or ``name`` must be specified.
-When both are given they must match or the configuration is rejected at load time.
+- ``name`` - specifies the sub-option name; either the ``code`` or ``name`` must be specified.
+If both are given, they must match or the configuration is rejected at load time.

 - ``space`` - specifies the space where the sub-option can be defined.
-This parameter is optional because it can be found in the container option definition.
+This parameter is optional, because it can be found in the container option definition.
 The configuration is rejected if no valid space name is available at load time.
 Note that vendor spaces are supported for the DHCPv4 ``vivso-suboptions`` and for the DHCPv6 ``vendor-opts``, both